aaccurso/aaccurso.github.io/_posts/2017-04-09-phaser-for-tabi.md

 For testing purposes, we chose [TestFairy](https://testfairy.com/) as the **distribution platform** for our mobile applications.

-And we used a modified version of it's CLI uploader tool in order to upload the `apk` from the Jenkins job (there was no Jenkins plugin at the moment).
+We used a modified version of it's CLI uploader tool in order to upload the `apk` from the Jenkins job (there was no Jenkins plugin at the moment).

-This would notify QA and the client whenever a new version of the applications was released and TestFairy handled the distribution and installation process for us.
+This would notify QA and the client whenever a new version of the applications was released, and TestFairy handled the distribution and installation process for us.

 <github-repo-card owner="testfairy" name="command-line-uploader">
   <div class="loading">